dinvincible98/Autonomous_Jackal_Explorer/README.md

     1. source setup_laptop.bash
     2. roslaunch jackal_slam slam_toolbox_pc.launch

+Then, user can use nav goal in Rviz to publish goal point and map the environment.
+#### Note: Remember to source the bash file every time when open a new terminal

 #### Part 2: Frontier Exploration
 Frontier exploration is a fast and advanced algorithm for robot to explore in an unknown environment and map the world.
 A detailed explanation can be found [here](https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/integrated1/yamauchi_frontiers.pdf).
 To implement this algorithm on Jackal, I used Costmap2D package and divided the task into three parts: